Diabetes in Primary Care GP5100

 - Quality assure their diabetes care by the construction of a practice diabetes register and the conduct of audit and evaluation.

 Additional Teaching Mode Information

-There will be an introductory Canvas* training session at U.C.C. or available on-line in advance of the course start date.
-There will be 2 study days (12 hrs) delivered (held on Saturdays - dates of which will be confirmed) plus 4-6 hour per week x 12 weeks on-line distance learning, including reading course material and participating in an on-line discussion group.
+There will be an introductory Canvas* training session on-line in advance of the course start date held on 17/09/2022.
+There will be twostudy days (12 hrs) delivered (held on Saturdays - 22/10/22 and 19/11/2022) plus 4-6 hour per week x 12 weeks on-line distance learning, including reading course material and participating in an on-line discussion group.

 * Canvas is an on-line learning environment available to all staff and students in U.C.C.

-Course work (3 short assignments and a short essay) submitted 4-6 weeks after the final on-line Unit of the course has been completed.
+Course work (3 short assignments and an essay) to be submitted 4-6 weeks after the final on-line Unit of the course has been completed.